kjolley/BIGSdb_documentation/dependencies.rst

   * stretcher - used for sequence alignment in allele query.

 * Ipcress - part of exonerate package - used to simulate PCR reactions which can be used to filter the genome to predicted amplification products.
+* Xvfb - X virtual framebuffer - needed to support SplitsTree in command line mode as used in Genome Comparator.

 Perl modules
 ============